alienchow/alienchow.github.io/content/post/ai_takeaways_mar_2026/index.md

 These things used to be passion projects by internet strangers.
 We would visit suspicious looking websites selling `PDF2MSDoc.exe` and pay money just to fix a file sharing issue.
 Now, I just tell Claude Code what I need and I get a half-hearted prototype that works just well enough.

+---

+{{< img src="ai_takeaways_mar_2026/slop.jpg" alt="replicator slop" >}}

+---

 > **Coding agents are like the [Replicator](https://en.wikipedia.org/wiki/Replicator_(Star_Trek)) in Star Trek: You can make anything you want, it just doesn't taste as good.**

 Enterprise software, however, isn't so much about providing a single feature you want.
 Companies buy enterprise support not solely for the premium feature sets, but also for the liability.
 When your vibe coded platform implodes in the middle of the night, who is going to be there to debug and fix the issue of what is essentially a brownbox slop fest?
 No, companies buy enterprise support so that they have domain experts to page when things go south.
 Companies buy enterprise support to ensure compliant system integrations spanning more than 1 context are carried out without a hitch.

 Given that LLMs with RAG make searching through technical documentation far easier, a likely outcome for enterprise software is the gatekeeping of documentation.
 This is to prevent the common SWE from easily becoming a domain expert and replacing their value proposition.
 Forget about community OSS versions that people can easily fork and extend features using agents.
-Companies are now going to build a BSL moat around all of their software and enshittify the publicly available docs.
+Companies are now going to build new licensing models targeted at [agentic cloning](https://malus.sh/), or dig a closed source moat around all of their software while enshittifying the publicly available docs.
 Want our most updated documentation?
 Buy our technical support and you can read it through our specially crafted AI agent.

+## Hot Take 7: AI Can't Do Infrastructure

+This was surprising to me.

+I had assumed that declarative Infrastructure-as-Code would be one of the easiest things for coding agents to figure out.
+HCL and YAML manifests have barely any fancy logic to them, and are designed to be verbose while explicit.
+I assumed wrong.

+While I am not quite certain of the reasons, I have a few guesses.

+### The Lack of Logic Makes It Hard for Agents to Estimate the Intention

+Even within the small context of spinning up a VPC and allocating CIDR ranges to several subnets, agents would generate syntactically correct manifests that don't render the outcome requested.
+The developer would have to imbue meaning into each of the manifest clauses so that the NLP can interpret what needs to be done.
+But the training data on Github doesn't provide the same context density that programming languages do (`onStateUpdate` has the meanings `upon`, `state change of parent`, `callback` whereas `vpc main` is just a main VPC), so it may be difficult for agents to correlate intent with outcome.

+The inherent low density of context in IaC also means it is token inefficient as well.
+Integrating more than 2 subsystems may as well be solving a three-body problem for the limited context windows for LLMs.

+### The Infrastructure Space is Full of Forks and Sprawling Providers that Do Similar Things

 ---

+{{< img src="ai_takeaways_mar_2026/tofubao.jpg" alt="ppap tofubao" >}}

+---

+This is a recurring issue within the team I lead.
+The platform engineers that consult with LLM chatboxes or coding agents frequently find themselves sent down a rabbit hole into the abyss of hallucinations.
+Agents would regularly make up realistic sounding flag arguments and waste tokens retrying different permutations of the same non-existent, never existed flags.
+If you're using forked tools like OpenBao and OpenTofu, it will invent cross-breed features that exist in neither the fork nor the parent about half the time.
+80-90% of the time it confuses features between the fork and the source, quoting technical documentation that doesn't exist.

+If adopting IaC providers, agents would get bamboozled by different community providers doing similar functions because it somehow assumes all providers for the same infrastructure resource are one and the same.
+Another behaviour I would see is the agent attempting to use enterprise premium features and just give up when it fails.
+"Oh yeah I guess you have to pay now."

+> **Attempting to use agents to brute force the enterprise integrations is an exercise in futility when all of the technical documentation for enterprise specific features are locked behind a paywall, so the literature doesn't exist in the model nor is it available for RAG.**

+### Lack of a Feedback Loop

+While testing code is as easy as `go test ./...`, testing infrastructure costs a lot of money.
+Agentic infrastructure testing is both costly and extremely risky.

+The responsible method is to create an isolated environment and give the agent restrictive access controls to test out its configurations in a loop.
+But we all know that by the 10th time the agent fails due to restrictive IAM policies, we'd probably be switching to `Allow "*"` in its own cloud account.
+And that could easily result in runaway bills that explode our budget.

+One alternative I have tried is to run local machine Kubernetes clusters and just let the coding agents go nuts.
+I would swap in Opus 4.6, Sonnet 4.6, Gemini Pro 3.1 to test the results.
+After a week of 7-8 context compactions and millions of tokens, here're the observations:
+* They all failed to deliver anything beyond single cluster integrations and heavily preferred cli over Helm.
+* They would beg to negotiate on the specifications. "[I'm le tired](https://www.youtube.com/watch?v=kCpjgl2baLs).
+Why do multi-cluster when 1 cluster do trick?"
+* They would give up after a while and say yeah okay there's no way this can be done.
+* Local Kubernetes clusters behave differently from production clusters so the output isn't always usable.
+* Infrastructure turn up time is slow, so most of the cycles are wasted on waiting.
+* The goto method to debug their configurations is always to nuke all of the clusters and rebuild from scratch.

+---

+{{< img src="ai_takeaways_mar_2026/k8sboom.jpg" alt="kube nukem" >}}

+---

+I believe that infrastructure has one extra layer of isolation and delay between the agent's actions and actuation that's causing the agents to struggle.
+Perhaps the AI companies would like to release more targeted models for the IaC crowd in future.

+---

+## End of Ramble

+---

+{{< img src="ai_takeaways_mar_2026/lazyart.jpg" alt="i can't draw" >}}

+---

-So that about sums up 6 of my AI hot takes.
+So that about sums up my AI hot takes.
 In the meantime, I advise people who are absolutely peeved about the mass of AI shovelware to just tune it out and use what works for you.
 If anyone preaches about adopting more AI, ask them for a practical demo before buying into the sales pitch.
 Talk and build are easy, real-world day-2 maintenance is hard.